 The planners cooperate to achieve the goal-safely capturing the satellite.
-The two planners interact through a plan execution and monitoring unit, which uses plan execution control knowledge Upon receiving a new "satellite capture task" from the ground station, the plan execution and monitoring module activates Planner A, which generates a plan that transforms the current state of the world to the goal state-a state where the satellite is secured.
+The two planners interact through a plan execution and monitoring unit [17] to avoid the undesirable artifacts of their interactions.
+Upon receiving a new "satellite capture task" from the ground station, the plan execution and monitoring module activates Planner A, which generates a plan that transforms the current state of the world to the goal state-a state where the satellite is secured.
 Planner B, on the other hand, is only activated when the plan execution and monitoring module detects a problem, such as a sensor failure.
 Planner B generates all plans that will transform the last known "good" world state to the current "bad" world state.
-Next, it determines the most likely cause for the current fault by considering each plan in turn.
+Next, it determines the most likely cause for the current fault by considering each plan in turn (Algorithm 3.2.
 After identifying the cause, Planner B suggests corrections.
 In the current prototype, corrections consist of "abort mission," "retry immediately," and "retry after a random interval of time" (the task is aborted if the total time exceeds the maximum allowed time for the current task).
 Finally, after the successful handling of the situation, Planner A resumes.